Victim of Financial Fraud?

 Investment Fraud Attorney Investigating Securities and Financial Schemes

 Financial fraud comes in many different forms.
-The Federal Bureau of Investigation (FBI) stated that there is an increasing number of new, fraudulent types of financial misconduct developed each year.
+The Federal Bureau of Investigation (FBI) stated that there is an increasing number of new, fraudulent types of financial misconduct developing each year.

 What are Types of Financial Fraud Schemes?

-Whether you are investing in a college savings plan, pension fund, retirement account, private company, financial institution or commodities, you may be at risk of suffering from financial fraud.
+Whether you are investing in a college savings plan, pension fund, retirement account, private company, financial institution or commodities, you may be at risk of suffering from the effects of financial fraud.
 According to the FBI, common securities and commodities schemes include:

 - Ponzi Schemes